-JAFFA SERPENT GUARD "OBERON"
+"OBERON" AS JAFFA SERPENT GUARD & "ANUBIS"

 through the Star Gate from a Galaxy even more Far Far Away